strongloop/loopback/docs/api-geopoint.md

 #### geoPoint.distanceTo(geoPoint, options)

-Get the distance to another `GeoPoint`.
+Get the distance to another `GeoPoint`; for example:

 ```js
 var here = new GeoPoint({lat: 10, lng: 10});